bytecauldron/awesome-gamemaker/README.md

 Here are some recommendations when using GMS.
 You don't have to follow them but it might save you some time/energy.

-- Recommended to avoid the DND (Drag and Drop) feature.
+- Avoid the GML Visual (Drag and Drop) feature.
 Learn GML instead.
 - The native sprite editor is not very robust.
-Try AESprite.
+Try [AESprite](https://www.aseprite.org/).
 - Don't be afraid to use other developer libraries.
 A lot of them are free for a reason.
 Just be mindful of the license.
 - Updates to the IDE and runtime can break your game (like syntax changes to GML).
 If you are working in a group, make sure you are running on the same version of GMS and only update when given a fair warning.
 You can reinstall previous versions of your IDE at the GMS download page.
 - Unless your game requires complex physics interactions, it's generally advised to avoid GMS's built-in physics system.
+- Schedule routine backups for projects.

 [GameMaker Manual](https://manual.yoyogames.com/#t=Content.htm)